 If money-saving resolutions make you think of budget books, piggy banks and savings accounts, you’re not alone.
 Anyone working in office supplies, financial planning or banking has a marketing task to tackle in the new year.

-For local retail businesses, it’s time to advertise items related to budgets and saving.
+For local retail businesses, it’s also time to advertise items related to budgets and saving.
 Make them easy to find on your website, and if you can, sell them at a discounted price.
 But build on those campaigns to ensure that your customers stay motivated to save.
+You can even suggest that they visit sites that give credit score reviews similar to this credit sesame review site, so they have a way to keep on top of their money.

 Customers can be coached to reward themselves for hitting small savings milestones.
 “For example, if you can consistently make it out the door with your home-brewed coffee every morning for two weeks, then sure, get that better travel mug as motivation to continue the behavior.
 Made it to the one-month mark?
 Go for the better coffeemaker,” says certified financial planner Kelli Grant.